 - Single passengers will share a tent with another passenger of the same gender on the nights between Alice Springs and Darwin

-- Twin/double/single passengers will need to pay a $30 payment for sleeping bag hire directly to their guide on departure from Alice Springs.
+- Twin/double/single passengers will need to pay a $30 payment for a sleeping bag to hire directly to their guide on departure from Alice Springs.
 Dorm customers will be required to pay the fee to their guide in Adelaide.
 Passengers are permitted to bring their own sleeping bags.
-Please specify this at time of booking.
+Please specify this at the time of booking.

 Similar Tours to 17 Day Melbourne To Darwin Tour Package